build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 From the left navigation panel, select `CI/CD`, `Environments` and click on `Create Environment`.
 In the Environment details enter following :
 - Environment name : `PreProdEnv`
 - Environment type : `Non-production`
-- Description : `Preprod environment to learn, test and experiment with CloudFormation`
+- Description : `Pre-production environment to learn, test and experiment with CloudFormation`
 - AWS account connection
     - `Connection` : Select the AWS account ID that will be used in the workflows to deploy this environment